nicholaswilde/recipes/docs/breads/pull-apart-sour-cream-and-chive-rolls.md

 Gently warm remaining 2 Tbsp whole milk in the same saucepan over low heat until lukewarm.
 Remove from heat, add active dry yeast, and whisk until dissolved.
 Let sit until the mixture is foamy, about 5 minutes.

+!!! tip

+    If using instant yeast, this step may be skipped and the yeast may be added directly to the flour and salt.
+Add the additional 2 Tbsp of whole milk to the dough.

 ### Step 4